Optimal Algorithms for Separating a Polyhedron from Its Single-Part Mold: Casting Convex Polyhedra

 After the intersection with $\pi$, each point on $e_i$ must still fulfill these conditions, since for each point $p \in e_i$, $p+D$ is in $\pi$ and therefore it is in the polygon $Q$ if and only if it is in the original polyhedron.

-\end{proof} We say that two facets of the input polyhedron $P$ are neighbors if their closures intersect at an edge.
+\end{proof} We say that two facets of the input polyhedron $P$ are neighbors if their closures intersect at an edge of the polyhedron.
 Denote by $\M_i$ the set of neighbors of the facet $F_i$, by $m_i$ the cardinality of this set, and by $J_i$ the index set of the facets in $\M_i$.
-The efficient AllFAD algorithm for convex polyhedra stems from the following observation. \begin{lemma} For a convex polyhedron, the pair $(F_i,\vec{d})$ represents a valid mold and pull-out direction if and only if
+The efficient AllFAD algorithm for convex polyhedra stems from the observation that it suffices to consider only the neighbors of $F_i$ in order to determine if $F_i$ is valid, which we formalize next. \begin{lemma} For a convex polyhedron, the pair $(F_i,\vec{d})$ represents a valid orientation of a mold and removal direction if and only if